Blog

 QR Codes Didn't Die — They Just Grew Up

-QR codes were written off as a gimmick in the early 2010s.
-Then a pandemic happened, and suddenly they were everywhere.
+QR codes were dismissed as a gimmick — then a pandemic made them essential.
 Here's how they actually work and why they stuck around.

 technologytoolsqr-code

-A spinning wheel and a random number applied to a list produce the same result.
-But the wheel feels fairer, more exciting, and more trustworthy.
-The reasons are rooted in psychology and game design.
+A spinning wheel and a random list produce the same result — but the wheel feels fairer.
+The reasons are rooted in psychology.

 designpsychologyspinning-wheeltools

-Professional sports use weighted lotteries to distribute top draft picks.
-The system is an elegant but imperfect solution to one of the strangest incentive problems in competition.
+Pro sports use weighted lotteries for top draft picks — an elegant but imperfect fix to one of competition's strangest incentive problems.

 sportsfairnessrandomnesshistory

-Every major sport uses a coin toss to settle something before the game begins.
-It seems trivial — but the strategy, psychology, and controversy around it are anything but.
+Every major sport uses a coin toss before the game begins.
+It seems trivial — but the strategy, psychology, and controversy are anything but.

 sportscoin-fliphistorypsychology

-Curating your own inspiration tends to confirm what you already believe.
-A randomly surfaced quote can cut through your assumptions in ways that feel oddly personal.
+Curating your own inspiration confirms what you already believe.
+A randomly surfaced quote can cut through assumptions in ways that feel personal.

 psychologyquotescreativitymindfulness

-Not all random number generators are created equal.
-Here's what separates a coin-flip script from a cryptographically secure randomizer — and why it matters more than you think.
+Not all random number generators are equal.
+Here's what separates a basic script from a cryptographically secure randomizer.

 technologytoolssecurity

-From seed dispersal to genetic mutation, randomness isn't a flaw in biological systems — it's a survival strategy.
-Here's how nature uses chance to stay resilient.
+From seed dispersal to genetic mutation, randomness isn't a flaw in biology — it's a survival strategy.
+Here's how nature uses chance.

 sciencenaturerandomness